polterguy/polterguy.github.io/tutorials/database-crud/index.md

 save it, and go back to your endpoints file menu, you can see how it's automatically updated, and the arguments provided by the meta information parts of the endpoint resolver automatically changes.
 The **[.arguments]** node is said to _"declare which arguments your endpoint can accept"_.
-Editing the arguments your endpoint accepts is typically among one of the first things you want to do if you want to modify your endpoint.
+You can add or remove arguments as you see fit.

 #### Validating arguments

-If you look at one of your _"xxx.delete.hl"_ endpoint files in Hyper IDE, you will see something resembling the following just below your **[.arguments]** collection.
+If you open one of your _"xxx.delete.hl"_ endpoint files in Hyper IDE, you will see something resembling the following just below your **[.arguments]** collection.

 ```
 validators.mandatory:x:@.arguments/*/xxx
 ```

-This is mandatory validator, and makes sure the endpoint cannot be invoked without passing in an **[xxx]** argument.
+This is a mandatory validator, and makes sure the endpoint cannot be invoked without passing in an **[xxx]** argument.
 Hyperlambda contains many similar validators for validating numbers, emails, date and time objects, etc. If you want to see what validators you can use in Hyperlambda, you can checkout the documentation for [magic.lambda.validators](/documentation/magic.lambda.validators).